Bivouac.com - Canadian Mountain Encyclopedia Document Home . Login -

 Logan 5959 709

-Source Parent (Superior Peak) The superior peak is the first peak on the promline that is both higher and more prominent.
+The Greater Parent (superior peak) is the first peak on the promline that is both higher and more prominent.
 The chain of superiors (command chain) is most easily figured out from the top down.
 This top down approach leads to the idea of "source parent".
 The source parent is a higher prominence peak from which a given peak has been subdivided.
 The advantage of this definition over the "line parent" is that in a top down list of peaks sorted by prominence, the source peak has already been introduced higher on the list.
 See the list below:

 (Superior) Prominence Source ----------------------------------------